OWASP/ASVS/5.0/en/0x17-V9-Communications.md

 ## V9.1 HTTPS Communication with External Facing Services

-Ensure all HTTP traffic to external facing services to the appliation is sent encrypted, using TLS 1.2 or later, with publically trusted certificates.
+Ensure all HTTP traffic to external-facing services to the application is sent encrypted, using TLS 1.2 or later, with publically trusted certificates.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |